kshedden/workshops/dair3/design/design.md

   that is causally influenced by both the exposure and an outcome.
 Colliders are not confounders and in fact controlling for a collider introduces _collider stratification bias_.
 If a variable is a collider it should generally be ignored in the analysis.
-Here are two examples of collider stsratification
+Here are two examples of collider stratification
   bias:

   - Suppose that we are interested in the association between social isolation